Municue

 Approved

-#6A zoning case for Pescador Partners Ltd requesting addition of a Demolition Delay Overlay to 117 W Weatherford Street (0.0726 acres), changing the designation from Central Business District to Central Business District/Demolition Delay Overlay; recommended for approval by the Historical & Cultural Landmarks Commission.
+#6A zoning case requesting addition of the Demolition Delay (DD) overlay to approximately 0.0726 acres at 117 W Weatherford Street, reclassifying the property from 'H' to 'H/DD' Central Business District/Demolition Delay Overlay; recommended for approval by the Historical & Cultural Landmarks Commission.

 Approved

-#7A zoning case for Jerry Loftin requesting removal of the Demolition Delay Overlay from 107 Houston Street and 201 W Belknap Street (0.0726 acres), converting the designation from Central Business District/Demolition Delay Overlay to Central Business District only; recommended for approval by the Historical & Cultural Landmarks Commission.
+#7A zoning case requesting removal of the Demolition Delay (DD) overlay from approximately 0.0726 acres at 107 Houston Street and 201 W Belknap Street, reclassifying the properties from 'H/DD' to 'H' Central Business District; recommended for approval by the Historical & Cultural Landmarks Commission.

 Approved